redhat-developer/devconsole-operator/openshift-ci/README.md

 The Dockerfile used is available here:
-`openshift-ci/Dockerfile.registry.intermediate` As you can see, the Dockerfile file has only one line with a `FROM` statement, which is going to replaced with `operator-registry` image during image build.
+`openshift-ci/Dockerfile.registry.intermediate` As you can see, the Dockerfile file has only one line with a `FROM` statement, which is going to be replaced with `operator-registry` image during image build.

 ### devconsole-operator-registry